 Students who are conditionally admitted and are required to take a few courses before they will be formally admitted can have up to two terms certified for VA benefits.
 Please keep in mind if you are enrolled in a Term A course and Term B course during the same semester, the VA would consider this to be your two terms.
 We will ask that students submit documentation showing they are required to take these courses in order to be admitted into a degree-seeking program before we are able to certify the courses.

 Can I use the Illinois Veterans Grant (IVG) for degree and non-degree programs?
 What about undergraduate, graduate or online programs?

 IVG can be used for both degree and non-degree programs, even those that are online.
 Benefits are applicable to both undergraduate and graduate enrollment.
 There are no minimum credit hour enrollment requirements and benefits are applicable for non-credit courses.

 Are there any discounts or tuition reductions available for veterans?

 Unfortunately, there are no automatic discounts or reductions available to veteran students.
 If you are looking to use state or federal benefits, please review our section on how to apply for education benefits.

 If you are a child of a veteran and an Illinois resident, you may want review more information about the Children of Veteran’s Tuition Waiver for qualifications and requirements.

 Do students using VA Benefits qualify for in-state tuition rates?

-Students drawing on Chapter 30 or Chapter 33 VA benefits will receive the in-state tuition rate while they are actively drawing on that benefit.
+Students drawing on Chapter 30, Chapter 33 or Chapter 35 VA benefits will receive the in-state tuition rate while they are actively drawing on that benefit.